Querying Vespa¶

 start_time = time.time()

-responses = asyncio.run(run_multiple_queries(queries))
+responses = await app.query_many_async(queries=queries)

 end_time = time.time()